amaciver/StochAsteroids/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
+- Vanilla JavaScript for overall structure and game logic,
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `Easel.js` (maybe) with `HTML5 Canvas` for DOM manipulation and rendering,
 - `Web Audio API` for sound generation, processing and control.
 - Webpack to bundle and serve up the various scripts.